naihsin/IoT/D-Link/DIR-600/cmd injection/README.md

 ![2](img/2.png)
 ![3](img/3.png)

-The content obtained by the program through ST parameters is passed to lxmlmdbc_system().
+The content obtained by the program through ST parameters is passed to lxmldbc_system().
 There is a command injection vulnerability.

 The vulnerability is in ssdp.cgi binary, the vulnerability that exists in the parsing of the HTTP request header field comes as input.